caiofernandes00/Python-DDD-Clean-Architecture/README.md

 # Fast-Api-tools
-Just a fast Api project to learn how to implement a bunch of tech stuffs
+Just a fast Api project to learn how to implement a architecture patterns